 1.2.1.
 Stationary heat distribution.
-The stationary heat (or temperature) distribution in the domain $\Omega$ with a heat conductance coefficient equal to 1 is given by the solution of the Poisson equation where the symbol $\Delta$ denotes the Laplacian f(x) is a given function representing the heat source, i.e., amount of heat supplied per unit time in a small neighborhood of x divided by the volume of the neighborhood.
-The term stationary or, steady-state, means that the distribution does not change with time.
+The stationary heat (or temperature) distribution (stationary a.k.a. steady-state means it does not change with time) in the domain Ω with heat conductance coefficient equal to 1 is given by the solution of the Poisson equation where f(x) is given function representing the heat source, i.e., amount of heat supplied per unit time in a small neighborhood of x divided by the volume of the neighborhood.
+If $f(x) \equiv 0$ then Eq.
+(6) becomes Laplace's equation

-(6) $$-\Delta u = f(x),$$
+(6) $$-\nabla^2 u = f(x),$$